Skip to main content

 Issues page

-• For the desired policy violation, select the button to show files with the issue.
+• For the desired policy violation, expand the Info dropdown to show files with that issue.

-• Expand the desired file and select the Secrets tab.
-Each secret found in that file can be filtered by its Liveness or Exposure, Service, Endpoint, and the policy status (Status - pass or fail).
+• Select a file you're interested in to show more information about it.
+The Secrets tab on the file details page displays secrets detected in that specific file.
+Those secrets can be filtered by Liveness or Exposure, Service, Endpoint, and the policy status (Status - pass or fail).

 • For each secret in the list, expand it to view its Liveness details, including the time when the liveness check for that secret was last performed.